bguiz/blog-bguiz/src/posts/2025-09-12-developer-education-burger-framework.md

 ## Introduction

-In Developer Relations (DevRel), education is critical.
+In Developer Relations (DevRel), **education is critical**.
 It is the foundation for developers to adopt your tech platform.

 Marketing builds awareness, and community fosters belonging.
-But developer education (DevEd) drives usage, mastery, and advocacy.
+And developer education drives usage, mastery, and advocacy.

-What is the first encounter, for most developers, with your tech?
+What is the first encounter with your tech, for most developers?
 It likely won't be a conference talk or a hackathon workshop.
-Instead it will likely be the tutorials.
+Instead, most likely, it will be **tutorials**
 The things you find when googling "how to do X using Y".
-These materials define the speed of adoption and how developers perceive your brand.
+These materials define the **speed of adoption**, and even how developers perceive your brand.

 Missing or low quality education creates friction, confusion, and churn.
-On the other hand, strong education does the opposite.
+On the other hand, **strong education** does the opposite.
 It builds trust, accelerates time-to-value, and fosters long-term confidence.

 This article explores: